|In a nutshell|

 Daily Recommended Intake and sources of B12

-The recommended daily allowance for this vitamin are as follows:
+The recommended daily allowance for this vitamin is as follows:

 • 0 – 6 months: 0.4 µg;